-They can recount instances, you have long forgotten, when you did something that changed their view of you.
+They can recount instances you had long forgotten when you did something that changed their view of you.

-Consequently, mere associates can provide more value because they lack the necessary information to evaluate you negatively.
+Consequently, mere associates can provide more value because they lack the information to evaluate you negatively.

-The results of Norton, Frost & Ariely’s analysis suggest that the more we know about people, the less we like about them.
-Particularly, when they are different than what we expected.
+The results of Norton, Frost & Ariely’s analysis suggest that the more we know about people, the less we like them, mainly when they are different than what we expected.

 I once ran into an old friend who is a real estate agent.
-In the course of us catching up on the latest events in our lives, I mentioned that I had recently purchased a house.
+While catching up on the latest events in our lives, I mentioned that I had recently purchased a house.

 However, as I later thought about his question, I realized that he didn’t come to mind even though I had known him for years.
-Real estate sales seemed to be his supplemental income as opposed to his full-time job.
+Real estate sales seemed to be his supplemental income instead of his full-time job.

 Instead, I used another real estate agent who came through a referral, and the relationship was purely transactional.
-He wasn’t even an associate, but completed this “one-off” deal for me.
+He wasn’t an associate but completed this “one-off” deal for me.

-I learned that when members within a group don’t cultivate the relationship, they will be forgotten when opportunities arise.
+I learned that when group members don’t cultivate the relationship, they will be forgotten when opportunities arise.